alfaarizi/tms-rest-backend/DOCKER.md

 Additionally, you should also mount a directory (or a Docker volume) for the `appdata` directory, so persistent data is kept separately from the container.

+It's important that the `appdata` folder is created with the right permissions, for more info, please refer to [TMS Backend](README.md#folder-permission)

 ```bash
 docker run \
   --name tms-backend-core-container \